About the PhD in Practice program:

 However, due to a high volume of applications and in order to maintain equal treatment for all applications, unfortunately discussion on individual projects is not possible with the professors.
 Phone conversations with individuals are not possible for the same reason.

 The PhD project is supervised by one or by both professors of the PhD in Practice program – Anette Baldauf and Renate Lorenz.
 We strongly advise you to take both professors as your supervisors.

 If the interdisciplinary nature of the respective PhD project requires a second supervisor from outside the program, a second supervisor can be appointed.
 This supervisor needs a qualification to supervise doctoral candidates at another recognized Austrian or international institution of post-secondary education.

-How many years does it take to study in the PhD in Practice program?
+How many years does it take to complete a PhD in Practice program?